 After riding Amtrak from Ventura to Anaheim, I rode the ART (Anaheim Resort Transportation) bus to Disneyland and then walked (5 minutes) across the street to the Grand Legacy at the Park Hotel (formerly Ramada Maingate at the Park).
 The Disneyland Transportation hub is the closest ARTS stop to this hotel.
 The lobby staff was very friendly, welcomed me enthusiastically, and found my reservation quickly.

 This was a budget trip for me, so I got the cheapest room in the Grand Legacy’s original building ($131 including tax and fees, on the Thursday following Labor Day--dates vary by season, day of week, and during special events at the Parks).
 The Grand Legacy also has a new tower with newer rooms that opened earlier this year, and the rates for those rooms and suites are $20 to $400 more per night than the "classic" rooms in the original buildings.
-(I'll stay in one of their newer rooms soon; I'll report back when I do).
-The room was functional, with two double beds, a nightstand and lamp, microwave, coffee maker (with coffee only, no tea), small refrigerator, large flat screen TV, table and two chairs, and a wall-mounted rack for hanging clothes.
+(I've stayed in one of their newer rooms; it was more spacious than the Classic room, and had classier furniture and bedding).
+The Classic room was functional, with two double beds, a nightstand and lamp, microwave, coffee maker (with coffee only, no tea), small refrigerator, large flat screen TV, table and two chairs, and a wall-mounted rack for hanging clothes.
 The bathroom was small, but ok since I was traveling solo.
 It had a standard size tub with a showerhead high enough for a tall person.
 Nice bathroom toiletries provided.
 Everything was really clean, which is very important for me.

 After a short visit to Disneyland that evening, I walked back to the hotel, had a cup of tea and went to bed.